A Characterization of Circle Graphs in Terms of Multimatroid Representations: Circuit partitions in 4-regular graphs

 Let $D$ be a directed version of $Tch(P)$.
 Let $\mathbb{F}$ be a field, and for each directed walk $W$ in $Tch(P)$ let $z_D(W)$ be the vector in $\mathbb{F}^{E(Tch(P))}$ obtained by tallying $+1$ in the $e$ coordinate each time $W$ traverses $e$ in accordance with the $D$ direction, and $-1$ in the $e$ coordinate each time $W$ traverses $e$ against the $D$ direction.
 Then the subspace of $\mathbb{F}^{E(Tch(P))}$ spanned by $\{z_D(W) \mid W \text{ is a closed walk in }Tch(P) \}$ is the $\emph{cycle space}$ of $Tch(P)$ over $\mathbb{F}$, denoted $Z_D(Tch(P))$.
 We refer to standard texts in graph theory, like~\cite{B}, for detailed discussions of cycle spaces.

 \begin{definition} Let $F$ be a 4-regular graph with an Euler system $C$.
 For each $v\in V(F)$, there are two circuits obtained by following a circuit of $C$ from $v$ to $v$.
-These are the~\emph{fundamental circuits} of $C$ at $v$. \end{definition}
+These are the~\emph{induced circuits} of $C$ at $v$. \end{definition}